Squamous and Basal Cell Carcinoma Pictures and Common Symptoms

 SRT is a pain-free and outpatient procedure your doctor will perform in the office.
 It causes no adverse side effects and, with just a handful of treatments grouped together over the course of a few days, it can fully eradicate most squamous and basal cell carcinoma skin cancer.

 SRT is also commonly used in the course of the best keloid treatment in San Francisco.
 Because keloid scars often stubbornly re-form after removal, your skin care specialists may recommend keloid removal surgery followed promptly by SRT treatment sessions that can destroy the cells responsible for producing the keloid scar but without causing damage to surrounding healthy tissue.
-SRT is a safe and effective tool to use in the prevention of keloid scars and can be the answer to the question many are asking in San Francisco: “How to get rid of a keloid?”
+SRT is a safe and effective tool to use in the treatment of keloid scars and can be the answer to the question many are asking in San Francisco: “How to get rid of a keloid?”